jamilbar/Bricker-Game/README.md

 # Brick Game

 ## Overview
-This project is a classic Brick Ball game implemented in Java.
+This project involves implementing the classic Brick Ball game in Java, as part of an exercise for the Object-Oriented Programming (OOP) course.
 The objective of the game is to hit every possible brick with the ball before you run out of lives.
 Players control a paddle to bounce the ball and break bricks.

 ## Features
 - One player game controlled using the keyboard arrows